x-team/handbook/community-guardian-guide.md

 2. **Produces an end result that can be shared. **When everyone can share what they achieved/created via photo, video, code, etc., it serves as incredible motivation to others to get involved since they have a vision of what completing the challenge looks and feels like.
    ![](/assets/Screen Shot 2018-01-26 at 8.30.04 PM.png)

-3. **Taps into joy. **Think about the difference between a challenge to read a programming textbook vs. jump in and build something based on a quick lesson.
-You want to tap into what really motivates your group to be passionate about something, and it's there that you find what really triggers their joy.
+3. **Taps into joy. **Think about the difference between a challenge to read or watch a lot of guides vs. jump in and build something based on a quick lesson.
+You want to tap as quickly as possible into what really motivates your group to be passionate about something -- with programmers, creating is where the joy and fun lies, so find ways to quickly get to creating.

 Other types of challenges include Tournaments, which we found [Challonge.com](http://challonge.com) great for registering challengers and creating tournament brackets.